Fort Collins' Housing Opportunity Index (HOI) compared to western states region HOI

 Why Is This Important?

 This metric measures how the community's housing affordability changes over time based on income and housing cost.
-Data draws from the private housing market and interest rates, and is an indication of how well the market is responding to families earning the area median income.
+Data draws from the private housing market and interest rates, and incomes, and is an indication of how well the market is responding to families earning the area median income.

 City Organization Impact on Performance

 Low – The City does not directly affect the private housing market or residents' income levels.
-Through grants provided by the Competitive Process, the City often incentivizes a limited number of new housing units for lower-income residents, which would be included in the number of housing units reported through the HOI data.
+Through grants provided by the Competitive Process, the City often incentivizes a limited number of new housing units for lower-income residents, which would be included in the number of housing units reported through the CHI data.
 This metric reports market activity more than City activity.

 Benchmark Information